blurbdust/genEye/README.md

 I got really tired of formatting masscan results for EyeWitness so I made a little tool to do that.
 It also will take in CIDR notation if you want to skip port scanning.
 This defaults to standard ports for each service EyeWitness supports.

+`--outfile` is optional and will output to the screen by default `--masscan` is the file with masscan output.
+See `tests/` for examples.

 ```
 usage: genEye.py [-h] [--masscan LOAD_FILE] [--outfile OUT_FILE]
                  [--http [HTTP]] [--https [HTTPS]] [--rdp [RDP]] [--vnc [VNC]]